Dewatering screw press: History

 An example of a dewatering press is a wine press.
 Dating back to Roman times, these machines worked similarly to the modern screw press but possessed some disadvantages which have been corrected and improved within modern presses.
 The ancient wine press only allowed for grapes to be juiced in batches and often a thick cake would form against the screen, making it difficult for the juice to flow through the screen and be collected for wine.
 Most modern screw presses allow for a continuous flow of material by surrounding the screw with a screen, which also helps to avoid the build up of a layer of solid material on the screen.
-One modern approach even removes the screen in favor of a system of fixed and moving rings, which often eliminates solids buildup entirely.

 The most commonly known screw press of this design is said to have been invented by famous Greek mathematician Archimedes and is known as the screw conveyor.
 The screw conveyor consists of a shaft, which is surrounded by a spiral steel plate, similar in design and appearance to a corkscrew.
 This design is used in a multitude of screw presses.
 There are some machines of this and also of similar design that are not screw presses at all - they do not separate solids from liquids but are instead used to fuse them together.
 An example of this is a mold-filling machine.
 Plastic pellets are inserted at one end and heat is applied, melting the pellets and discharging them into a mold.
 Another example is known as a cooker-extruder and is used in the production of snack foods such as pretzels and more.